Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness

 \subsection{Network characteristics of \proposal}

 In this subsection, we introduce the characteristics of the used network in \proposal.
-In our study, we use the TL paradigm, i.e., the weights of the convolutional phase are imported and fixed from other trained network in a similar task.
+In our study, we use the TL paradigm, i.e., the weights of the convolutional phase are imported and fixed from another trained network in a similar task.
 For that reason, the DL model we use works as a feature extractor.
 The images pass through the network and it extracts their main features.
 These features correspond with the neurons which are evolved by the evolutionary components of \proposal.
-In Subsection \ref{sec:tns}, we give more details about the feature extractor and its characteristics.

-These features are the input for the last layers of our model.
-The composition of the layer for our models is a single fully-connected layer which is composed of a single layer with 512 neurons, followed by the output layer.
-The input of the model correspond with extracted features from the network.

-The fully-connected layer is converted into a sparse layer, which means that the layer has less active connections.
-In our study, the chromosome is decoded to an adjacency matrix which defines the connections of the neurons in the layer. \proposal creates the architecture of the model using this matrix and then, makes the pruning in relation to the connections which represent the input of the neuron.